deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Nofl hadn’t foreseen *his* presence at all.
 Oh dear.

 “Fuck, I’ve needed ‘ta lift like this ‘fer a coupl’a weeks!
-Our turn now!” the Great Father roared, “Let’s show our *little* guy here what a *real* lift looks like!”
+Our turn now!” the Great Father roared.
+“Let’s show our *little* guy here what a *real* lift looks like!”

 The two much larger males set up their lift at a nearby station, and those weights *utterly* dwarfed the incredible feat Julian had just accomplished.
 The equipment was clearly custom: a longer, much thicker and heavier bar, bigger and (according to the numbers) *vastly* more massive plates.
 The entire aggressive ritual was repeated, first by Daar and then by Adam, Julian cheering along just as violently as the other two had for him.
 Nofl watched with no small sense of intimidation.
 It took considerably longer for both males to finish their task as there were many more plates and many more repetitions at each step.
 The *ground* shook underfoot as each plate hit the floor, which Julian helped tidy up behind them with a subtle grimace of effort.